celebrezze/flam-methods-comparison/README.md

 ## A GitHub Repository for:

-## A comparison of a novel hot-plate-based flammability chamber design and an epiradiator-based design
+## Tissue-level flammability testing: A review of existing methods and a comparison of a novel hot plate design to an epiradiator design

 ## Joe Celebrezze, Indra Boving, and Max Moritz